jwohlwend/SimExm/README.md

 `python run.py path_to_config/config.ini`

+The script currently takes two options: '-h' which displays the command line help, and '-v' which displays the output of the simulation in a new window.

 Note that the simulation may require a decent amount of memory for large volumes.
 A computer with 4G of RAM can usually handle a volume of about 500 x 500 x 500 voxels without problems.
 If you run into memory issues, consider using a computer with more RAM.

 ## License